YunheLiuMCMC/ClinSimon/README.md

 devtools::install_github("YunheLiuMCMC/ClinSimon", build_vignettes = TRUE)
 ```

+## Example

+This is a basic example which shows you how to solve a common problem:

+## Vignette
+For a detailed overview and examples, check out the [ClinSimon vignette](https://github.com/YunheLiuMCMC/ClinSimon/blob/main/vignettes/ClinSimon.pdf).

 ## What is Left

 - Write the function ATSS_Design( ) to provide an Adaptive Threshold and Sample Size Simon Design